aaiiintt/aaiiintt.github.io/_posts/2022-10-06-dan-the-quiet-titan.md

 title: Dan.
 The quiet titan.
 date: 2022-10-06 08:00
 ---
 *I originally wrote this because Campaign (UK Advertising Industry publication) asked me to.
 I thought I could say something nice and maybe some people would read it.
-But now it's behind a paywall so I can't even go and see if it's the same piece.
-Here it is for anyone who doesn't require another subscription in their life.
-BTW everything on this site is CC-0 which means you can reproduce it / edit it / whatever without permission.*
+But now it's behind a paywall so I can't even go and see it.
+Here it is for anyone who doesn't require another subscription in their life.*

+*BTW everything on this site is CC-0 which means you can reproduce it / edit it / whatever without permission.*

 There is no doubt that Dan Wieden is a Titan of Advertising.
 There isn't an Advertising lifetime hall of achievement order of the GOAT awards medal he hasn't been awarded.